-Freud & the secular liberal approach to sex.
 Freud himself was quite conservative regarding sex in many ways, but nonetheless he was very influential on secular liberal views on sex.
-He thought that traditional Christian attitudes towards sex resulted in a feeling of shame about sexual desire which led to repression which was a cause of mental illness.
+He thought that traditional Christian attitudes towards sex resulted in a feeling of shame about sexual desire which led to unhealthy repression and mental illness.

 The liberal secular attitude towards sex is influenced by Freud.
 It claims that sex is a natural biological desire which shouldn’t be a source of shame but of well-being.
 Augustine’s insistence that there is something shameful about lust is absurd and pointless once you understand it is the result of evolution, not original sin.
 Conservative religious attitudes towards sex are therefore unnecessarily repressive and puritanical.
 They become an unhealthy and pointless obsession with self-control borne from insecurity over a mythical fall from grace.